cherioapp/Cherio_Terms_of_Service/index.md

 </ol>
 <p style='margin:0in;margin-bottom:.0001pt;font-size:16px;font-family:"Times New Roman",serif;margin-left:.5in;text-align:justify;'>&nbsp;</p>
 <ol start="9" style="margin-bottom:0in;margin-top:0in;" type="a">
-    <li style='margin:0in;margin-bottom:.0001pt;font-size:16px;font-family:"Times New Roman",serif;text-align:justify;'>If you have any complaints, questions, comments, or concerns with respect to the Apple-Enabled Services, you should direct them to [<span style="background:     yellow;">ADD CONTACT INFORMATION</span>].</li>
+    <li style='margin:0in;margin-bottom:.0001pt;font-size:16px;font-family:"Times New Roman",serif;text-align:justify;'>If you have any complaints, questions, comments, or concerns with respect to the Apple-Enabled Services, you should direct them to Chris Pittard at chris@cherio.app.</li>
 </ol>
 <p style='margin:0in;margin-bottom:.0001pt;font-size:16px;font-family:"Times New Roman",serif;margin-left:.25in;text-align:justify;'>&nbsp;</p>
 <div style='margin:0in;margin-bottom:.0001pt;font-size:16px;font-family:"Times New Roman",serif;'>